stummjr/doc.scrapinghub.com/autoscraping.rst

 Job outcomes
 ============

-Aside the generic job outcomes that indicates the reason why a job finished (see :doc:`panel`), there is an autoscraping specific outcome, ``slybot_fewitems_scraped``.
+Aside the generic job outcomes that indicates the reason why a job finished (see :doc:`dash`), there is an autoscraping specific outcome, ``slybot_fewitems_scraped``.

 AS spiders has a safety measure to avoid infinite crawling loops.
 It consists in closing the job when over a given period of time,